|

 Six npieces of wood cut to dimension for making a kitchen counter organizer.

-Once you have all the wood pieces cut, sand every side thoroughly with 120 grit sandpaper.
-Sand until all the surfaces are smooth to the touch and splinter-free.
+Once you have all the wood pieces cut, sand every side thoroughly with 120-grit sandpaper until all surfaces are smooth to the touch and splinter free.

-To assemble the organizer, we used wood glue applied just along the depth of each joint between each piece.
+To assemble the organizer, apply wood glue along the depth of each joint between the pieces.

 A bottle of wood glue along with the applicator and pieces of wood in the background.